mikependon/RepoDB.NET/pages/cachers/classmappednamecache.md

 // Use the 'mappedName' here
 ```

-> The extraction is first checking the presence of the [Map](/attribute/map#class-mapping) attribute and extract the name-mapping from there, otherwise, it will use the `typeof(Class).Name` of the `System.Reflection`.
+> The extraction is first checking the presence of the [Map](/attribute/map#class-mapping) attribute and extract the name-mapping from there, then checks the implicit-mapping, otherwise, it will use the `typeof(Class).Name` of the `System.Reflection`.